schibsted/sdk-js-event-tracking/README.md

 `clientId` - a string representing your organization, such as `VG` or `BT`.

-`pageId` - a unique string for the current page/article/ad/view.
-If the current page/view doensn't have a pageId, leave it out, or provide a static string such as `'frontpage'`.

 ## Recommended options

 You should add the recommended options listed below. userId is so we can link the event to a logged in user (if the user is logged in) and category (if applicable) which helps us better tag the page view event.